 What To Do When You Experience CO Poisoning

-Carbon monoxide poisoning is a medical emergency and if you suspect exposure, call 911 immediately.
+CO poisoning is a medical emergency and if you suspect exposure, call 911 immediately.
 You must also seek out fresh air immediately by turning off any appliances, opening windows and leaving the house.
-By providing ventilation, you are not only ensuring your safety, but also the safety of any emergency personnel who arrive on scene.
+By providing ventilation, you are not only ensuring your safety, but also the safety of any emergency personnel who arrive on the scene.

 Carbon monoxide harms your body by lowering the oxygen levels in the blood and results in cell damage and eventually organ damage.
-The long term effects of carbon monoxide can be extremely dangerous.
+The long term effects of COe can be extremely dangerous.
 The inhalation of even small amounts of CO over an extended period of time can affect memory, brain function, behavior, and cognition.
 It can also cause permanent organ damage.
-It is commonly thought that the hippocampus (memory center of the brain) is often very susceptible to carbon monoxide damage.

-If you experience headaches, nausea, dizziness, lightheadedness, fatigue, sleepiness, difficulty concentrating or memory problems whenever you’re at home or in certain areas, but then the symptoms go away when you leave, then you might be exposed to low levels of carbon monoxide without realizing it.
-If you are experiencing these symptoms, then it’s a good idea to go ahead and get a CO censor put up and even have you appliances checked for leaks by a professional.
-Having interconnected sensors tied into a smart home system is the safest solution.
+Headaches, nausea, dizziness, lightheadedness, fatigue, sleepiness, difficulty concentrating or memory problems are telltale signs of CO poisoning.
+If you experience any of these symptoms, we recommend that you get outside immediately.
+It is also a good idea to get a CO sensor and have your appliances checked by a professional.
+Interconnected sensors tied into a smart home system is the safest solution.
 Contact Protect America to ask about their interconnected smart smoke and CO detectors.

 The Centers for Disease Control and Prevention recommends the following tips to prevent carbon monoxide poisoning from occurring within your home:

 - Ensure proper ventilation surrounding gas appliances

 - Never use an oven to heat a home